Moiz47/Ticketing/README.md

 ## Hosting

-This application is currently hosted on EC2.
-You can access it at http://ec2-3-93-14-147.compute-1.amazonaws.com.
+This node application is currently hosted on EC2.
+You can access the APIs at http://ec2-3-93-14-147.compute-1.amazonaws.com.

 ## Testing